ManziHerve34/Python_exercises/README.md

 ### Question2.
 ================================

-A function to Check if the user input is a pelindrome
+A function to Check if the user input is a palindrome

     i.
-For case where the input is a pelindrome
+For case where the input is a palindrome

    <img width="960" alt="Q2 1" src="https://github.com/user-attachments/assets/e4ed2809-72f1-4d78-ab96-7aee58829afc" />

     ii.
-For case where the input is not a pelindrome
+For case where the input is not a palindrome

    <img width="960" alt="Q2 2" src="https://github.com/user-attachments/assets/82d75c54-c184-4a1a-af2f-4cdbaee38cf0" />